Value-added taxation in India: Gujarat

-in 2003 and specified that the date of implementation (appointed date) of the same would be notified later.
+in 2003 and specified the date of implementation (appointed date) would be notified later.
 Accordingly, the Government of Gujarat has vide notification no. GHN – 14/VAT-2006/S.1.(3)(1)-TH dated 29 March 2006 notified that the appointed date for implementation of VAT regulations in the State of Gujarat shall be effected from 1 April 2006.

-However "The Central Sales Tax Act, 1956" (Central Act) which levies sales tax on inter-state sales is still effective and all inter state sale and purchase transactions effected after 1 April 2006 in the State of Gujarat shall continue to be subject to levy central sales tax as applicable earlier.
+However, "The Central Sales Tax Act, 1956" (Central Act) which levies sales tax on inter-state sales was still effective and all inter state sale and purchase transactions effected after 1 April 2006 in the State of Gujarat continued to be subject to levy central sales tax as applicable earlier.

-In Gujarat, "DVAT" Act 2003, will merge three existing state taxes:
+In Gujarat, "DVAT" Act 2003, will merged three existing state taxes: